jonsaadfalcon/SFRJudge/README.md

 # SFRJudge

 This is the official repository for [Direct Judgement Preference Optimization](https://arxiv.org/abs/2409.14664).
-This repo contains code to run evaluation on 12 benchmarks featured in the paper.
+This repo currently contains code to run evaluation on 12 benchmarks featured in the paper.
 To run evaluation on RewardBench, please see the [RewardBench repo](https://github.com/allenai/reward-bench).

 The contents of this repository are intended for research purposes only.